JustHm228/JLatenter/README.md

  - `Puttable` - contains a `put()` method which accepts no parameters and returns `void`

----

 And that's all.
 It's very short, isn't it?
-Also, if you take into account that you can use static import to call the `as()` method (like in the examples), it turns out that you can call the method you need in almost one line (possibly even without creating a new interface).
+Also, if you take into account that you can use static imports to call the `as()` method (like in the examples), it turns out that you can call the method you need in almost one line (possibly even without creating a new interface).
-**But note that the garbage collector won't be able to destroy the original object while its "shadow" exists, because it references original directly, so take that into account _(I won't fix this due to other problems which may be caused by such fixes)_.**
+**But also note that the garbage collector won't be able to destroy the original object while its "shadow" exists, because it references original directly, so take that into account _(I won't fix this due to other problems which may be caused by such fixes)_.**
 I hope I explained clearly.

 ## Future Plans

-I really wanted to finish at 0.1-build.1 initially, but then I realized that I could turn this spontaneous idea into something more and add a little more functionality.
+I really wanted to finish at `0.1-build.1` initially, but then I realized that I could turn this spontaneous idea into something more and add a little more functionality.
 But first, I need to add more stub interfaces.
 So much more that a potential user won't have to write them by yourself - it will be enough to look through the list of built-ins.